salvatorespoto/salvatorespoto.github.io/renderloop/content/post/aliasing-antialiasing/6-antialiasing/index.md

 An example in Shadertoy of TAA|
 --------|
 	<iframe width="100%" height="460" frameborder="0" src="https://www.shadertoy.com/embed/st3yRN?gui=true&amp;t=10&amp;paused=false&amp;muted=false" allowfullscreen=""></iframe>

+<br />

-And these notes end here.
+*And these notes end here.
 It was just a brief journey into the realm of aliasing.
-Hope you enjoyed it, see you!
+Hope you enjoyed it, see you!*

-<br />

-*That's it for now.
-See you next time !!!*